thomas097/Master-Thesis-Contextual-Triple-Extraction/src/annotation_tool/README.md

 `python3 main.py`

 This will open a file browser which allows you to select a batch file to annotate (stored under `src/dataset_creation/batches`).
-When a batch file is selected, the program will open.
+After a batch has been chosen, the program will open.
 Instructions on how to use the program can be found in the [Annotation Guidelines.pdf](https://github.com/thomas097/Master-Thesis-Contextual-Triple-Extraction/blob/main/src/annotation_tool/Annotation_Guidelines.pdf) document.

+Results are stored in a directory `annotations/`.